Alabarse/Alabarse/README.md

 # Hello!
 Welcome to my GitHub profile.

-## My name is Mateus Alabarse, and I'm a Back-end Developer!
+## My name is Mateus Alabarse, and I'm a Full-stack Developer!

-### 🌟 Currently, I work as an Angular Developer.
+### 🌟 Currently, I work as an Angular/Ionic and C# Developer.

-#### I’m 22 years old and based in São Paulo.
+#### I’m 23 years old and living in São Paulo.
 My passion for programming started in my adolescence, originally focused on game development.

 ### 🖥️ Technologies and Frameworks